 Program and Project Management

-- Promote the adoption of technology policies and standards
+- Promote adoption of policies, standards, and documentation

 User Experience Research and Design

-- Offer expertise information architecture and content strategy
+- Offer expertise in information architecture and content strategy

-- Create user interfaces architecture and supporting frameworks for use across IT applications
+- Create user interface architecture and supporting frameworks for use across library applications

-- Develop team expertise on digital accessibility standards (WCAG, 508, ATAG, ARIA, EPUB) and accessible design best practices
+- Develop team expertise on current relevant digital accessibility standards and accessible design best practices

-- Provide consistent, understandable and actionable web accessibility evaluations for library staff as needed
+- Conduct consistent, understandable, and actionable web accessibility evaluations for library staff

 - Ken Varnum, Senior Program Manager for Discovery, Delivery, and Library Analytics